Elevated Lead Levels Discovered in More Scranton School District Buildings

-“I feel bad for the current board because they truly do have the kids’ health and safety at heart.”
+“I feel bad for the current board because they truly do have the kids’ health and safety at heart,” said parent Vivian Williams.

-“When they release the information and you have to scroll through these reports that a common citizen probably wouldn’t understand…it just makes it even worse.”
+“When they release the information and you have to scroll through these reports that a common citizen probably wouldn’t understand, it just makes it even worse,” Williams said.

 Eight of the buildings tested positive including sinks in the concession stand and locker rooms at Scranton Memorial Stadium where the track and field and football teams play.

-Eyewitness News spoke with Gary about what happens if it does break, which would call for remediation.
+Eyewitness News spoke with Lyons about what happens if it does break, which would call for remediation.

-“The fibers from the Asbestos are released from that material and get sent into the air.
-People breath it.”
+“The fibers from the asbestos are released from that material and get sent into the air.
+People breath it,” said Lyons.

 To see all of the lead and asbestos reports click here.